Sustainable Development Goal 15: Links with other SDGs

 For SDG 6 and SDG 7, the availability and quality of water from the functioning of ecosystems, especially forest ecological system.
 Protecting biodiversity, and maintaining the integrity of wetlands and forests play a huge role in the acquisition and replenishment of freshwater resources because natural ecosystems act as filters to clean water and protect it from diseases that can harm the animal or human health.

-Biodiversity, if managed properly, can allow the sustainable use of biological energy, this means that gaining energy from crops, for example, gaining methane from crop production waste, is a form of access to energy, rather than from fossil fuels, thereby reducing pollution, will exert positive effects on biodiversity conservation.SDG 15 has a direct link to SDG 8 includes high-yield agriculture and tourism, which attracts tourists through protected ecosystems and biodiverse environments, thereby enhancing economic returns.
-At the same time, the conservation and integrity of ecological zones, ecosystems, can play a huge role in protecting infrastructure (SDG 9).
-Such as protecting road networks, power lines, and other infrastructure in areas threatened by natural disasters.
-If biodiversity is destroyed, it negatively affects poor people, because their livelihoods depend heavily on ecosystems, thereby increasing inequality(SDG 10).
+SDG 15 has a direct link to SDG 8 includes high-yield agriculture and tourism, which attracts tourists through protected ecosystems and biodiverse environments, thereby enhancing economic returns.

-For urban development (SDG 11), modeling studies of urban temperatures in the coming decades suggest that in urban areas with a 10% reduction in green cover, urban temperatures could rise by 8.2 °C above current levels under high emissions scenarios.
-On the other hand, a 10% increase in urban green coverage could limit temperature increases to 1 °C. Maintaining biodiversity plays a vital role in helping to mitigate and adapt to climate change.
+Maintaining biodiversity plays a vital role in helping to mitigate and adapt to climate change.
 Mangrove forests, for example, account for approximately 1% of carbon sequestration by the world's forests, but about 14% by the global ocean.
 Therefore, negative impacts on mangrove habitats can result in very high GHG emissions.
 The impact of land-based activities such as agriculture, land reclamation and urban development on ecosystems demonstrates the high degree of linkage between SDG 13, SDG 14 and SDG 15, and the importance of the overall management of all three.